rucio/rucio/doc/source/overview_File_Dataset_Container.rst

 .. rubric:: Footnotes

-<a name="footnote1">1</a>: Datasets from which files have been lost can be repaired when replacement files are available, even if Open=False.
+[1]: Datasets from which files have been lost can be repaired when replacement files are available, even if Open=False.
 The replacements need not be binary identical to the lost files.